llvm/llvm-project/llvm/docs/Mdl/RFC.md

 ## **Building**

 *   You can build llvm with or without MDL support.
 It is included by using the LLVM_ENABLE_MDL CMake parameter.
-If included, it is currently used by default, and can be disabled with a command line option (--schedmdl=0).
+If included, it is currently used by default, and can be disabled with a command line option `--schedmdl=0`.

 ## **Testing**

 *   When built without MDL support, the compiler passes all check-all tests.
 *   When built with MDL support, but disabled on the command line, the compiler passes all check-all tests.
-*   When MDL support is enabled, it passs all but 190 tests (out of ~90K+ tests).
+*   When MDL support is enabled, it pass all but 190 tests (out of ~90K+ tests).

 There is a lot more to do.
 For example, we plan to enhance existing back-end scheduling passes and register allocation passes to cleanly handle a larger class of embedded and accelerator architectures, based on MDL-generated information.

 We welcome feedback on the language design and associated tools and use model.
-You can find the MDL design documentation, compiler, and other tools in our github repo in llvm/docs/mdl.
+You can find the MDL design documentation, compiler, and other tools in our github repo in [llvm/docs/mdl](https://github.com/llvm/llvm-project/tree/main/llvm/docs/Mdl).